Douglas Rouse is an internationally-seasoned visual artist, specializing in Murals, 3D Interactive Paintings, and Speed Painting.

 “There has not yet been a request that I could not fulfill.”

 Rouse prides himself on being a non-linear thinker and easy to work with.
-He likes to travel, to be challenged, to be creative and have fun with his art, his wife and his fur babies.
+He likes to travel, to be challenged, be creative, build community and have lots of fun while doing all of the above.

 His career began in 1992 while living in Hamburg, Germany.
 He started as an illustrator for German advertising agencies and a music library company (EMI).
 Quickly he morphed into a set painter for commercial film and music videos for artists such as Lionel Richie and Rammstein.
 Painting large sets became his inspiration to create murals on a large scale.